jeffboichuk/ice-marketing/12-just-b-case-discussion.md

 ## Objective {-}

-- To engage in the process of developing a positioning statement and in-depth action plan for a new-to-the-world product
+- To engage in the process of developing a positioning statement and an elevator pitch for a marketing-mix variable of a new-to-the-world product

 ## Readings {-}